craig-davis/craig-davis.github.io/_posts/2015-06-29-rule-31-essential-bike-tool-kit.markdown

 This kit has the essentials for tire repair, common bike issues, and a couple extra bits for weirder roadside emergencies.
 My goal is make sure that this can still fit in a single jersey pocket.
 I ride with this in the middle pocket, my phone and a credit card and a spare tube in my left pocket, and my food in my right pocket.

+The links within this post are affiliate links to purchase these items.
+All of these tools and items are part of my faily riding, and I truly believe them to be the best.

 ## Rule 31

 [Rule 31](http://www.velominati.com/the-rules/#31): Spare tubes, multi-tools and repair kits should be stored in jersey pockets.